The Seven Deadly Sins (manga): Manga

+In a brief review, Jason Thompson claimed that the series follows common shōnen manga elements, making its plot twists and dialog predictable.
+He did however like the art and the series' European setting.
+Both Silverman and Danica Davidson of Otaku USA warned that Meliodas' perverted actions towards Elizabeth, which are used for comedic relief, could possibly be misinterpreted by some readers.
+Richards found the English translation's retaining of Japanese honorifics to be "kind of jarring", given the manga's heavy use of British and medieval themes and elements.

 By August 2014, the collected volumes of The Seven Deadly Sins had 5 million copies in circulation.
 By January 2015, this number had grown to 10 million sold.
-By June 2018, the series had 28 million copies in circulation; over 37 million copies in circulation by March 2020; and over 38 million copies in circulation by November 2022.
-The first collected volume of the series sold 38,581 copies in its first week, ranking number 13 on the Oricon manga chart.
-Its second volume ranked 5 selling 106,829 in its first week, while its third debuted at number 4 with 135,164 copies.
+By June 2018, the series had 28 million copies in circulation; over 37 million copies in circulation by March 2020; over 38 million copies in circulation by November 2022; and over 55 million copies by September 2023.
+The first collected volume of the series sold 38,581 copies in its first week, ranking thirteenth on the Oricon manga chart.
+Its second volume ranked fifth, having sold 106,829 in its first week; while its third debuted at fourth with 135,164 copies.
 The thirteenth volume had the manga's best debut week to date, selling 442,492 for first place on the chart.
 The series was the ninth best-selling manga of 2014, with over 4.6 million copies sold that year.
-For the first half of 2015, The Seven Deadly Sins was the number one best-selling series.
-It finished the year in second place with over 10.3 million copies sold, behind only One Piece.
-It was the sixth best-selling of 2016, with over 5 million copies sold, and the seventh of 2017, with close to 3.6 million copies sold.
-With 32,762 copies sold of the five volumes released at the time, The Seven Deadly Sins was the 30th best-selling anime of the first half of 2015.
-The novel The Seven Deadly Sins -Gaiden- Sekijitsu no Ōto Nanatsu no Negai was the 33rd best-selling light novel of the first half of 2015, with 61,939 copies sold.
-The North American releases of volumes two and four charted on The New York Times Manga Best Seller list at number seven and nine respectively.
+For the first half of 2015, The Seven Deadly Sins was the best-selling manga series.
+It finished the year in second behind only One Piece, with over 10.3 million copies sold.
+It was the sixth best-selling manga of 2016, with over 5 million copies sold, and seventh in 2017, with close to 3.6 million copies sold.
+The novel The Seven Deadly Sins -Gaiden- Sekijitsu no Ōto Nanatsu no Negai was the 33rd best-selling light novel in the first half of 2015, with 61,939 copies sold.
+The North American releases of volumes two and four charted on The New York Times Manga Best Seller list at seventh and ninth, respectively.